Updated September, 2023.

 3. Devour the Fall Dining Deals

 It’s foodie heaven in Whistler come the fall, with many of the restaurants coming out with some epic dining deals.
-This could be your chance to try some of the fine dining options like Araxi, Bearfoot Bistro, The Rimrock Cafe, or Red Door Bistro; a hidden gem like Brickworks, Raven Room, or Elements; or a different type of cuisine at The Mexican Corner, Teppan Village or Tandoori Grill.
+This could be your chance to try some of the fine dining options like Araxi, Bearfoot Bistro, Wild Blue, The Rimrock Cafe, or Red Door Bistro; a hidden gem like Brickworks, The Raven Room, or Alta Bistro; or a different type of cuisine at The Mexican Corner, Teppan Village or Tandoori Grill.

 Take a look at the Whistler Dining and Restaurant Guide and use the filters at the top to find what you’re looking for.
 We also suggest keeping your eye on the Pique Newsmagazine, which comes out every Thursday or taking a look at the social channels of some of your Whistler favourites to see what deals you’re going to go for.
 Happy noshing!